My Father used to buy my mother daffodils all the time. His favourite poem was also about daffodils:

 Love Is Like A Butterfly – Dolly Parton

-“Together we belong daffodils and Butterflies (With Mozart 40)🦋 “Line from the song
+“Together we belong like daffodils and Butterflies (With Mozart 40)🦋 “Line from the song

 A little early but it is almost Spring.